Coronavirus isn't stopping these volunteer EMT's from serving their community

 Get all the latest news on coronavirus and more delivered daily to your inbox.
 Sign up here.

-Captain Mat Gachetti and his crew at Wall Community First Aid in New Jersey are all volunteer E.M.T.s on the frontlines of the coronavirus pandemic.
+Captain Mat Giachetti and his crew at Wall Community First Aid in New Jersey are all volunteer E.M.T.s on the frontlines of the coronavirus pandemic.

 These volunteers are used to risking their lives for the sake of assisting other people.
 Even the novel coronavirus won’t stop them from helping those in need.

-“I probably wore masks more in the last two weeks than I've worn in probably the last two to three years,” Gachetti told Fox News.
+“I probably wore masks more in the last two weeks than I've worn in probably the last two to three years,” Giachetti told Fox News.

 “We're a volunteer agency.
 We depend on the kindness of our citizens and strangers giving us money.
 We get a few shekels from the town every year.”

-In his spare time, Gachetti said he has been scavenging for gear to protect his crew.
+In his spare time, Giachetti said he has been scavenging for gear to protect his crew.

 “I've been hunting through paint stores, hardware stores looking for gowns were getting minimal of," he said.
 "Our OEM [Office of Emergency Management] in the town is getting minimal because there's not all this gear out there to share from the federal level to the state level to the county level.”